 Further research could seek to investigate interest rate and macroprudential effects on margins in emerging market economies.
-This would however require a different specification for margin determination since such countries tend to lack long-term bond markets.
+This would however require a different specification for margin determination, since such countries tend to lack long-term bond markets.
 It could also undertake further tests on advanced country banks, such as whether effects differ depending on bank size and capitalisation, by type of bank (retail or universal) and according to sub-periods.
-There could also be further work on macroprudential and monetary policy effects on other components of overall profitability, including provisions, noninterest expenses and noninterest income.
+In light of Chan et al. [24] who tested for leveraged effects of competition and macroprudential policy on bank risk, and Wang et al. [53] who tested for an effect of bank market power on interest rate transmission from banks to borrowers, one could attempt leveraging macroprudential policy and interest rates by the Lerner Index.
+There could also be further work on macroprudential and monetary policy effects on other components of overall profitability, including provisions, non-interest expenses and non-interest income.